User Case: Can I Download from Dropbox to Synology

 Dropbox is a cloud-based file storage service for users to store different kinds of data.
 With this service, users not only can access and manage their data anytime/anywhere/on any devices, but also collaborate with friends and colleagues without any effort.
 And Synology NAS is another amazing storage service that connects the traditional hard drive and modern cloud technology and takes advantage of their merits.
 This service is both for homes users and businesses, which is very convenient and cost-effective in the long run.

 Though Dropbox works well in most situations, sometimes errors and technical bugs that haven’t been fixed happen, which could lead to your important data be missing somehow.
-In this situation, you can back up data from Dropbox to Synology NAS for the following reasons:
+In this situation, you can back up Dropbox to Synology NAS for the following reasons:

 - Prevent Data from Lost.
 Backing up Dropbox data to Synology NAS can add a layer to protect your data.
 In this way, even though the source data is missing caused by bugs, you can still find your precious data backup on Synology NAS.